 What is a verbal reasoning test?

 Verbal reasoning tests essentially measure comprehension – how well an individual can understand the key points in a passage of written text.
+Although the verbal reasoning definition is quite simple, it can be a bit more complicated in the context of hiring and recruitment.

 In terms of format, they’re often set out in a similar way to tests you might’ve done in English classes at school.
 Candidates get a passage of text, and will be asked to answer several questions about it.
-Verbal reasoning tests are usually multiple choice, with the common answers being simply “true”, “false”, and “cannot say”.
+Verbal reasoning test questions are usually multiple choice, with the common answers being simply “true”, “false”, and “cannot say”.
 This last one indicates that there’s not enough information in the passage to make a call either way.

 Historically, verbal reasoning tests were completed on paper.
 But now, they’re mostly online – at least for recruitment purposes.
 They will always be timed.
 Candidates will get a set window to read a given passage, and will then need to answer the questions as quickly as possible.